eloisjr/Gender_Balance_Small_dataset/README.md

-# Gender Balance with Small Dataset
+# Small scale predictive analysis of gender balance in Australia using Grey models: Integrating Labour force and Migration data

 ## Summary